aldoademi/ChainDemocracy/README.md

 # ChainDemocracy

 ChainDemocracy is a decentralized application built on the Solana blockchain using Rust.
-It aims to improve the modern e-voting system to prevent fraud in elections.
+It aims to improve the modern e-voting system to prevent fraud in political elections.

 ## Pre Requisites
 - Install the Local Development Environment using this site: